 The SENCO is Mrs Zara Smith.
-She is a qualified teacher with many years of experience.
-In line with national requirements, she has completed the Post Graduate Certificate National Award for SEN Coordination; Mrs Smith works Monday, Wednesday and Thursday and can be contacted via the office on 01227 760084.
-Mrs Smith will be on Maternity Leave from November 2021 - November 2022 and Mrs Watts, Assistant Headteacher will be Acting SENCO during this time.
-She has many years of teaching experience and has completed the Post Graduate Certificate National Award for SEN Co-ordination.
+The Assistant SENCO is Mrs Olivia Watts.
+Both are qualified teachers with many years of experience.
+Both, in line with national requirements, have completed the Post Graduate Certificate National Award for SEN Co-ordination; Mrs Smith works Monday, Wednesday and Thursday.
+Mrs Watts works Tuesday, Wednesday and Friday.
+Both can be contacted via the office on 01227 760084.

-The SENCo will:
+They will:

-- Work with the headteacher and SEN governor to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance and coaching to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching as well as holding all stakeholders to account to ensure the best outcomes for pupils. - · Advise on the graduated approach and pupil centered approaches to providing SEN support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Use data and SEND information to understand the needs of the school, and prioritise training, resources and support accordingly. - Work with the headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date and share with relevant adults adhering to GDPR policies - Apply for additional funding as needed
+- Work with the headteacher and SEN governor to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance and coaching to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching as well as holding all stakeholders to account to ensure the best outcomes for pupils. - Advise on the graduated approach and pupil centered approaches to providing SEN support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Use data and SEN information to understand the needs of the school, and prioritise training, resources and support accordingly.
+This profile of need is then reflected in the SEN school improvement plan. - Work with the headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date and share with relevant adults adhering to GDPR policies - Apply for additional funding as needed

-4.2 The SEND governor
+4.2 The SEN governor

-The SEND governor will:
+The SEN governor will:

-- Help to raise awareness of SEND issues at governing board meetings - Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this - Work with the headteacher and SENCo to determine the strategic development of the SEND policy and provision in the school
+- Help to raise awareness of SEND issues at governing board meetings - Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this - Work with the headteacher and SENCO to determine the strategic development of the SEN policy and provision in the school